-It is one thing to know a truth; it is quite another to witness that truth firsthand.
-Most investors know that bond prices move inversely to interest rates and that the longer the duration of the bond, the higher the sensitivity to interest rates.
+It is one thing to know the truth; it is quite another to witness that truth firsthand.
+Most investors know that bond prices move inversely to interest rates.
+The longer the duration of the bond, the higher the sensitivity to interest rates.
 But witnessing that firsthand since last July has been jarring to many nonetheless.

 Adding insult to injury for bond investors has been the sharp contrast with U.S. equities, which are 13-19% higher (S&P 500 – Russell 2000) since long bond yields bottomed last July.
 And as I have chronicled (see here and here), the equity advance in recent months has been among the lowest volatility moves in history.

 Over the past year, in fact, the S&P 500 has had an annualized volatility of only 10% (going back to 1928, that’s in the lowest 20% of volatility readings).
 At 12.4%, the volatility of the 20+ Year Treasury ETF (TLT) has been higher.

 On the loss side, long bonds have been exhibiting higher risk as well.
 Since start of 2013, TLT has had three separate 15+% declines while the S&P 500 has had a maximum drawdown of only 13% (note: closing basis, total return).